 This is a beautiful trekking route around the Kathmandu valley.
-We explore almost tourist destinations near the Kathmandu.
+We explore almost tourist destinations near Kathmandu.
 This trekking is suitable for travelers who have a limited holiday as well as suitable for all age groups.
 We start our journey from Sundarijal, Chisapani, Nagarkot, Dhulikhel, and Balthali; in route, we visit the Namo-Buddha and Panauti.
-Besides the beautiful trekking in this route we also get chance to observe the typical cultural and historical environment, Panauti and Namo-Buddha have rich on their own traditional historical and cultural value.
-While on the trekking we get chance to see beautiful mountains views includes: Mt.
+Besides the beautiful trekking on this route we also get a chance to observe the typical cultural and historical environment.
+Panauti and Namo-Buddha rich in their own traditional historical and cultural value.
+While on the trekking we get chance to see beautiful mountain views that include: Mt.
 Manaslu 8163m, Mt.
 Langtang Lirung 7246m, Mt.
 Ganesh Himal 7604m, Mt.
 Dorje Lakpa 6988m, Mt.
 Gauri Shankar 7145m & Tibetan Himalayan range.

 Arrival and pick up from the international airport in Kathmandu, after some refreshment we will invite you for a traditional Nepali dinner o/n in a hotel.

 After breakfast, sightseeing visit, in Kathmandu valley including, Kathmandu Darbar square, Swayambhunath temple, Boudhanath Stupa & Pashupatinath temple.

 Drive from Kathmandu to Sundarijal, the trail climbs up through mixed forest and passes the Mulkharka village to Chisapani Danda, in a clear day there are good views of the mountain from east to west.
 There is a good view of the mountain and Kathmandu Valley.